owaski/WACO/docs/README.md

 </div> -->

 These two phenomea together indicate that **word-level alignment could be the key to improve the performance of E2E ST models in low-resource settings.**

+## How we improve word-level alignment for E2E ST models?